matplotlib/matplotlib/doc/api/toolkits/mplot3d/view_angles.rst

 Rotation of the plot
 ====================

+The *azim*, *elev*, *roll* rotation order corresponds to rotation of the scene observed by a stationary camera.
+First, a left-handed rotation about the z axis is applied (*azim*), then a right-handed rotation about the (camera) y axis (*elev*), then a right-handed rotation about the (camera) x axis (*roll*).
+Here, the z, y, and x axis are fixed axes (not the axes that rotate together with the original scene).

+This can also be thought of as orbiting a camera around a fixed scene, by reversing the order of operations.
+First the camera is rotated about the scene's +x axis (*roll*), then the +y axis (*elev*), then the −z axis (*azim*).

-The angles relate to the (intrinsic) rotation of the plot via the quaternion (with angles here given in radians instead of degrees):
+If you would like to make the connection with quaternions (because `Euler angles are horrible <https://github.com/moble/quaternion/wiki/Euler-angles-are-horrible>`_): the *azim*, *elev*, *roll* angles relate to the (intrinsic) rotation of the plot via:

      *q* = exp( +roll **x̂** / 2) exp( +elev **ŷ** / 2) exp( −azim **ẑ** / 2)

-i.e., the angles are a kind of Tait-Bryan angles, −z, +y', +x", rather than classic Euler angles.
-(If you want to do anything significant with three-dimensional rotations, you are `well advised <https://github.com/moble/quaternion/wiki/Euler-angles-are-horrible>`_ to stay clear of Tait-Bryan and Euler angles, and to use quaternions instead.)
+(with angles given in radians instead of degrees).
+That is, the angles are a kind of Tait-Bryan angles: −z, +y', +x", rather than classic Euler angles.

 Primary view planes